Taeruza/noah-automation/README.md

 ## Browser selection

-By default we will use chromium.
+Browser by default is chromium.
 You can define an envrionment variable called BROWSER and set the name of the browser.
 Available options: chromium, firefox, webkit

 On Linux and Mac you can write: